Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 5. Microsoft SQL Server Management Studio
 	-	It is available for Download [here](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16).

-## Setting up Database from SQL Server Management Studio
+## Query: Setting up Database from SQL Server Management Studio

-### For customers who have not used BICEP Template to create FHIR Analytics pipeline:
+### Option 1: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview
 If you have not set up FHIR Analytics pipeline with sample data using BICEP template just want to visualize the data you already have in your database using power bi report, follow below steps to create the stored procedure to be used by power bi report:
 1. Check “sp_getBCSComplianceDetails.sql” file (..azure-health-data-services-samples/scripts/sql/Stored_Procedure)